awwaiid/thelackthereof/Keyboard_Number-Symbol_Swap.md

 2011.10.21
 * I am now also using xbindkeys to make 'shift+shift' (left+right) toggle the setup.
 That way I can easily switch it back if some other poor fool is trying to use my laptop.
 On my desktop it isn't a problem since I have the number pad.
-* Some vim features line-number are actually easier.
-For example, when jumping to line 343, I have to press shift to get ':' anyway. so ':343' I hold shift the whole time
 * I'm still using this full time, and the main annoying thing is using other people's broken keyboards :)